pfdubois/BridgeBidding/source/AdvancedMajor.rst

 --------------------------

-The standard scheme of responses to Jacoby 2N (1M - 2N!(4 trump, opening hand)) have problems.
+The standard scheme of responses to Jacoby 2N (1M - 2N!(4 trump, opening hand)) has problems.
 When either opener or responder make a jump to game, showing no slam interest, their partner with extras is stuck -- it may be right to go on, or it may be bad, and it is most often just a guess.
 Another complaint is that the standard answers gives away shape information even when it turns out nobody has slam interest at all.